 - Fracture of the bony surface of the knee – These are lower end of femur fractures or upper end of tibia fractures.

 - Patellar fracture – Knee dislocation or knee fracture.

 - Meniscus injury – Meniscus is a C shaped cartilage.
 Two such cartilages are present in each knee and their injuries are especially likely to occur during contact sports.

 - Polyarthritis – Inflammation of a joint is called arthritis.
 When this condition involves multiple joints, it is called polyarthritis.
-The inflammation of the synovial lining results in excessive production of synovial fluid which accumulates inside the knee.
-Some of the diseases which cause polyarthritis include.
-To read all about arthritis please check out the arthritis knee guide here.
+The inflammation of the synovial lining results in excessive production of synovial fluid which accumulates inside the knee (also see: bursitis).
+Some of the diseases which cause polyarthritis include:

 - Reiter’s Syndrome

 - Infection – Infection is caused by bacteria.
 This is more common in people with diabetes, poor nutritional status and in patients with poor immunity.
 Types of infections that can cause fluid on the knee include: